Skip to content

 Mars by the Numbers

-A Martian day (called a "sol") lasts 24 hours and 37 minutes — remarkably similar to Earth's day.
+Mars orbits the Sun at an average distance of 227.9 million km (1.524 AU).
+A Martian day — called a "sol" — lasts 24 hours and 37 minutes, remarkably close to an Earth day.
 But a Martian year is nearly twice as long: 687 Earth days.
-Mars also has seasons because its axial tilt of 25.19 degrees is close to Earth's 23.44 degrees.
+Mars has seasons because its axial tilt of 25.19 degrees is close to Earth's 23.44 degrees.
 However, Mars's more eccentric orbit (0.0934 vs. Earth's 0.0167) means its seasons are unequal in length — southern hemisphere summer is shorter and more intense than northern hemisphere summer.

 The Thin Red Atmosphere